xXHoudiniXx/Project_Cumbie_Website/ReadMe.md

 * House all project files accessible from the same system repository.
 > “Make your project matter by making it repeatable"

+## Project Charter

+* Please see the PRODOC folder for class documents

 ## Contributing with git

 *Fork it (<https://github.com/xXHoudiniXx/cumbie-website.git>)